Word4Today

 “Now there was a rich man and he was clothed in purple and fine linen, making good cheer in splendor every day.
 And there was a poor man, by name Lazarus, who was laid at his gateway full of sores, and desiring to be filled with the crumbs which fell from the table of the rich man; but the dogs also coming licked his sores.”
 (Luke 16:19-21 DBY)

 Just saying something meaningless that has no real value would be unfruitful and unproductive.
 So, when Jesus spoke of the rich man and Lazarus, would he just be throwing out some random name in a parable that’s not true?
 For Jesus himself said: “But I say unto you, That every idle word that men shall speak, they shall give account thereof in the day of judgment.
 For by thy words thou shalt be justified, and by thy words thou shalt be condemned.”
-(Matthew 12:36-37 KJV) Therefore, could this be not just some parable that Jesus spoke, but an actual event that did happen?
-I say this because Jesus is mentioning someone by name which we've never see happening in any of his parables.
+(Matthew 12:36-37 KJV) Therefore, wouldn’t this be not just some parable that Jesus spoke, but an actual event that did happen?
+I say this because Jesus is mentioning someone by name which we’ve never see happening in any of his parables.

 Just Some Poor Beggar?